nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/runtime-and-component-model/runtime-and-component-model-tutorials/how-to-create-a-service.md

 </component>
 ```

 Only one component implementation can be given here.
-But multiple `<provide>` elements can be added inside the `<service>` element: the logics inside the `#getAdapter` method just need to be changed to return the right Java object depending on the target interface:
+But multiple `<provide>` elements can be added inside the `<service>` element: the logic inside the `#getAdapter` method just need to be changed to return the right Java object depending on the target interface:
 ```
 <?xml version="1.0"?>
 <component name="org.mycompany.myproject.MyService">